-Now that you are educated on all of the requirements for visiting Europe, here are some tips to make your trip a success!
+Now that you are educated on all the requirements for visiting Europe, here are some tips to make your trip successful!

 1. Get Your Documents in Order

 Make sure you have a valid passport.
-Some countries in Europe require that you have 6 months of validity past your date of entry, others only require 3 months.
+Some European countries require that you have 6 months of validity past your entry date.
+Others only require 3 months.

 There are several kinds of travel insurance: trip cancellation insurance, flight cancellation insurance, medical insurance, etc. The best time to buy insurance is right after you put down the major deposits on your trip, whether that entails airfare, a package, or prepaid hotels.